 The first one is Color Blindness.
 Color Blindness means not completely blind but not able to view some specific color properly.
 Red and Blue are the common colors which people not able to see properly if they do have color blindness.
 So basically, if I do have a color blindness of red color and I want to use website which is 80% in red then???Would I be comfortable on that website?
 The answer is No.

 So a website should be designed such that a person with color blindness does not have any problem to access that.
-Take a simple example, for a button which is in Red, to make it accessible if it is outlined with Black, and then it is easy to accessible.
+Take a simple example of a button which is in Red.
+To make it accessible if it is outlined with Black.
+Then it is easy to access.
 Normally Black and white are considered as universal.

 The second thing is a person having poor vision (not clear vision) or having different eyesight problem (there are many eye problem related to the retina, etc.) for accessing any site.

 1) In such cases, the best thing to do is avoid small text.
 Because it would be a great advantage for poorly vision people.